Project Risk Management — An 8-Step Process to Success

 For example, it’s taken for granted that unwanted bugs will constitute a risk that is both highly likely to occur and bears great severity on the overall quality of software-related products.

-One risk response plan for dealing with bugs might be to tighten quality assurance and introduce new procedures — whereas another might be to expand the QA team.
+One risk response plan for dealing with bugs might be to tighten quality assurance (QA) and introduce new procedures — whereas another might be to expand the QA team.

 Another potential risk might be uncertainty surrounding vendors and their ability to procure parts, materials, and other resources needed for project completion.